sebastienros/esprima-dotnet/README.md

 var program = parser.ParseScript("const answer = 42");
 ```

 You can control the behavior of the parser by initializing and passing a `ParserOptions` to the parser's constructor.
-(For the available options, see the XML comments of the `ParserOptions` class.)
+(For the available options, see the XML documentation of the `ParserOptions` class.)

 Instead of `ParseScript`, you may use `ParseModule` or `ParseExpression` to make the parser treat the input as an ES6 module or as a plain JavaScript expression respectively.